Different Types of SQL Server Functions

 --Now see the original table.
 This is not affected by above function update command Select * from Employee

-Unlike Stored Procedure, Function returns only single value.
+Unlike Stored Procedure, Function returns an only a single value.

 Unlike Stored Procedure, Function accepts only input parameters.

-Unlike Stored Procedure, Function is not used to Insert, Update, Delete data in database table(s).
+Unlike Stored Procedure, Function is not used to Insert, Update, Delete data in a database table(s).

-Like Stored Procedure, Function can be nested up to 32 level.
+Like Stored Procedure, Function can be nested up to 32 levels.

-User Defined Function can't returns XML Data Type.
+User Defined Function can't return XML Data Type.